What is IOTA? – Complete Guide on IOTA

 Earlier this year, a Dutch company announced the world’s first IoT-capable car charging station for ‘smart’ vehicles, which utilised the IOTA Tangle to facilitate direct transactions.
 The IOTA charging station was fitted with an e-Mobility ISO 15118 charging port, allowing for universal compatibility with vehicles to grid communications.
 The end result was safe and secure charging and billing of the electric test vehicle.

-As with most cryptocurrencies, there are multiple ways to acquire IOTA coin for use and investment purposes.
-Although IOTA is still a relatively new coin to the crypto space, some of the leading cryptocurrency exchanges already allow you to buy it.
-Meanwhile some cryptocurrency trading platforms also allow investors to trade the price of IOTA coin without having to physically buy and store it.
+As with most cryptocurrencies, there are multiple ways to acquire the MIOTA token for use and investment purposes.
+Although this is still a relatively new coin to the crypto space, some of the leading cryptocurrency exchanges already allow you to buy it.
+Meanwhile some cryptocurrency trading platforms also allow investors to trade the price of IOTA coin without having to actually buy and store it.

 If you have a number of interconnected devices with the Internet of Things, it might be a good time to purchase IOTA to store it ready for future use.
 There is considerable interest in the IOTA infrastructure and the Tangle architecture, so there is no doubt that the IOTA network as a whole is expected to grow in the years to come.

-As we mentioned, only a select few cryptocurrency exchanges are currently allowing users to buy IOTA from them.
-These include Binance and Bitfinex, which are two of the world-renowned exchanges and margin trading platforms.
+This token is ranked in the top 50 cryptocurrencies, so there are several exchanges that allow users to buy IOTA from them.
+These include Binance and Bitfinex, which are both world-renowned exchanges and margin trading platforms.

-However, as we’ve reviewed many of the leading crypto exchanges in recent months, we’ve discovered a simpler way to profit from the growth of the IOTA coin – cryptocurrency contracts for difference (CFDs).
+However, as we’ve reviewed many of the leading crypto exchanges in recent months, we’ve discovered a simpler way to profit from the growth of the IOTA coin in the form of CFD’s (Contracts for Difference ).
 Using a CFD broker, it is possible to open ‘buy’ and ‘sell’ orders based on whether you think the price of IOTA will rise or fall.
-Read our review of eToro, which is the world’s best social trading community and allows for straightforward investments in IOTA coin without having to worry about physically storing it.
+Read our review of eToro, which is the world’s best social trading community and allows for straightforward trades and copytrades in IOTA without having to worry about physically storing it.

-As a world-leading trading community, eToro has embraced the idea of trading cryptocurrencies fully.
-It has trading markets for almost all the leading crypto coins, including IOTA coin.
-Within eToro’s IOTA landing page, you can keep track of the hourly and daily price moves and statistics and place trades on IOTA that allow you to ‘buy’ if you think the price will rise short-term and ‘sell’ if you think the price has reached a point of resistance in the market.
+As a world-leading trading community, eToro has fully embraced the opportunity of cryptocurrency trading.
+It has trading markets for almost all of the leading crypto tokens, including IOTA.
+Through this platform, you can keep track of the hourly and daily price moves and statistics and place trades on IOTA that allow you to ‘buy’ if you think the price will rise short-term and ‘sell’ if you think the price has reached a point of resistance in the market.

-Whilst we recommend eToro as a place to trade IOTA, you can actively trade it on lots of exchanges if you actually own the underlying asset, binance and coinexchange are two that offer multiple coins and make trading between them very easy.
+Whilst we recommend eToro as a place to trade IOTA, you can also trade it through exchanges if you happen to own the underlying asset.
+Binance and Coinexchange are two that offer multiple trading pairs and are very user-friendly.

-Just like Bitcoin, IOTA has a range of faucets available online that pay out small amounts of IOTA coin for free for completing small tasks.
+Just like Bitcoin, IOTA has a range of faucets available online that pay out small amounts of IOTA coin for free in return for completing small, menial tasks.
 There are even some faucets that allow you to mine on behalf of Monero but get paid in IOTA coin.
 Other IOTA faucets will require you to solve a simple captcha and sometimes share your activity via social media in order to receive your free IOTA coins.

 Of course, should you choose to trade IOTA using CFDs at eToro instead, you won’t need a crypto wallet at all since you won’t ever physically own any IOTA coin.
 Read our guide to using eToro to understand how simple it is to get started with cryptocurrency CFDs as an eToro member.

-What is IOTA’s price at the time of writing?
-It is currently trading at a price of around $0.72 per IOTA, with a total market cap of just over $2 billion and an available supply of 2.78 billion in circulation.
+What is IOTA’s price at the time of writing (February, 2020)?
+It is currently trading at a price of around $0.29 per token, with a total market cap of just over $809 million and 2.78 billion in circulation.

 - √ No transaction fees